Postgraduate Year Two (PGY2) Infectious Diseases Pharmacy Residency

-As full-time employees of UHS, residents receive a competitive annual stipend of $57,000 plus excellent employee benefits.
+As full-time employees of University Health, residents receive a competitive annual stipend of $57,000 plus excellent employee benefits.
 Residents are also appointed as Clinical Instructors with The University of Texas at Austin College of Pharmacy and University of the Incarnate Word Feik School of Pharmacy.

-The University Health System PGY2 Infectious Diseases Pharmacy Residency Program builds on Doctor of Pharmacy (Pharm.D.) education and PGY1 Pharmacy Residency training to contribute to the development of clinical pharmacists in the specialized area of Infectious Diseases Pharmacy practice.
-The PGY2 Residency provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge, and incorporating both into the provision of patient care that improves medication therapy.
-Residents who successfully complete this accredited PGY2 Infectious Diseases Pharmacy Residency should possess competencies that qualify them for clinical pharmacist and/or faculty positions related to infectious diseases and position them to be eligible for attainment of board certification in infectious diseases.
+PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized practice.
+PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
+Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.

-The University Health System PGY2 Infectious Diseases Pharmacy Residency Program provides a challenging, well-rounded training environment including a variety of infectious diseases states seen in a variety of clinical areas, including but not limited to:
+The University Health PGY2 Infectious Diseases Pharmacy Residency Program provides a challenging, well-rounded training environment including a variety of infectious diseases states seen in a variety of clinical areas, including but not limited to:

 - Medicine ICU